 To determine the adequacy of its aggregate reserves, the Company considers the loss reserves established by its ceding companies for the exposures it has reinsured as well as the methodologies used by the ceding companies to calculate such ceded loss reserves.
 To further evaluate the ceded reserve amounts established by the ceding companies, the Company uses its own expected loss forecasting methodologies.
 Ultimately, the Company decides on an individual credit-by-credit basis whether to establish the ceding company's reserve as its own or to use its own forecast methodology to determine the reserve for such credit.
-Specifically regarding RMBS, we established a maximum threshold amount between the reserve calculated using our model and the primaries' ceded reserve.
-If our calculated reserve was less than the primaries' reserve plus the threshold, we used the primaries' reserve as our reserve for each RMBS deal as of Q4 17.
-If the threshold was exceeded, then we used our reserve.
-As of December 31, 2017 and 2016, the Company's recorded loss and LAE reserves for financial guaranty contracts are \$19.3 million (2016: \$16.3 million) higher than the reserves reported by the primaries.
+As of December 31, 2018 and 2017, the Company's recorded loss and LAE reserves for financial guaranty contracts are \$19.9 million (2017: \$19.3 million) higher than the reserves reported by the primaries.